laitcanard05/tp/docs/UserGuide.md

 Enter command word:
 > list

 Please enter the start date in the format yyyy-mm-dd.
-(Leave blank to show all transactions.
-You can choose the number of transactions to show after this prompt.)
+(Leave blank to show from first transaction onwards)
 >

 Enter number of transactions to list.
 (Leave blank to show all transactions.)